 Everyone knows the basics about the big Washington DC monuments and attractions.
-Let’s dig a little deeper and uncover some of the quirky and little-known facts about these memorials.
+Let’s dig a little deeper and uncover some fun facts about Washington DC memorials and monuments, as well as some quirky and little-known trivia!

 1. The Washington Monument as it currently exists is actually a massive failure in comparison to the ambitious original design, which had called for a series of columns and statues of George Washington and 30 other figures from the Revolutionary War.
 Only the tower itself, composed of Maryland marble, was completed due to budgetary reasons.

 2. Thinking of committing suicide at the Washington Monument?
 You’d best find another venue.
 Five people have killed themselves there by jumping out the windows or into the elevator shaft, but safety bars and gates were installed decades ago to prevent such tragedies.

 3. When it was completed in 1884, the Washington Monument was the tallest structure in the world.
 It was soon passed by the Eiffel Tower, and numerous other buildings have eclipsed it since then.
 At 555 feet, the obelisk remains the tallest object in DC.

 4. The top of the Washington Monument closed to visitors for three years due to damage suffered during the surprise 5.8 Virginia earthquake of 2011.
 It reopened in 2014 but closed again in 2016 due to mechanical and electrical issues with the elevator.
 It remained closed through early 2019.